darkfeline/dantalian/doc/man/dantalian-export.1.rst

 -h, --help   Print help information.
 --root=PATH  Specify the root directory of the library to use.
 If not
              specified, try to find a library automatically.
+--full       Export full tag data; check documentation for more info.

 SEE ALSO
 --------

 dantalian(1)
     Main man page